Just wait a minute. Am I the only one who is outraged by the amount of money Real Madrid are willing to spend on Gareth Bale?

 Considering how well the Bavarians have done this year, we have to ask, do they really need Pep Guardiola?
 I say no they don’t.

 Whatever way you look at it, Bayern have had an amazing campaign.
 Domestically, they are on course to set new league records for victories and points.
-Read the rest of this entry »
+FULL POST

 Carles Puyol is out.
 Javier Mascherano is out.
 All of a sudden, Barcelona have yet another defensive crisis ahead of a crucial Champions League game against Paris Saint-Germain.